jestersimpps/hyperliquid-strat-explorer/README.md

 - `q`, `Esc`, or `Ctrl+C` to exit
 - Use mouse or touchpad to interact with the charts

+### Multiple Charts

+You can run multiple instances of the terminal simultaneously, each tracking a different symbol or timeframe:

+1. Open multiple terminal windows
+2. Run `npm start` in each window
+3. Enter different symbols/intervals for each instance

+This allows you to monitor multiple markets or timeframes side by side on your screen.

 ### Display Sections

 The terminal interface is divided into several sections: